Jasper-Hewitt/Wind_project/README.md

 ## todo

+- determine a threshold.
+What overal_score is high enough to assume this sentence has something to do with 噪音.
 - try the same thing with other pages that are more difficult to convert from pdf to text and see how it goes.
 - try to ask it in some different ways or ask a second question that inputs the summary in order to make it more accessible.
-- check why the len of sentence_score is only half of that of split_contents.
-Maybe I'm losing a lot of sentences here.
-- determine a threshold.
-What overal_score is high enough to assume this sentence has something to do with 噪音.

-### done

-- read and highlight the actual pdf and see if the model gets it right
-    - see [this document](https://github.com/Jasper-Hewitt/Wind_project/blob/main/data/highlights_dragged_130_146.pdf) for a version of the PDF that highlighted all the parts that have something to do with 噪音
-- count the total number of words after converting and check how many was lost.
-    - no loss. number of words after copy pasting pdf into word: 8373... after converting with flitz: 8378
-- figure out what that warning is: cannot find model with this name...
-Maybe it's not really using the model now.
-Otherwise check for other models.
-    - The model that I was trying to use: shibing624/text2vec-base-chinese was not available somehow.
-I now use another model, see information below.
-    - see if I can assign a column to the df that shows a certain piece of text's sentence number in the original document. (this may be tricky).

 ## model